q-optimize/c3/README.md

 pip install -e \<source directory\>

 Adding the -e specifies the developer option and will only link to the source.
-This you don't have to reinstall after changes in the code.
+This way you don't have to reinstall after changes in the code.

 ## Specs
 ### Notation